Pippadi/WiiWill/README.md

 3. Start program
 4. Connect Wii remote from system's bluetooth settings

+Steps 3 and 4 *must* be done in order for WiiWill to recognize the remote.

 ## Motivations

 Other similar programs seem to be ancient, unmaintained, and difficult to use.